|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ditched May 4, 1942

-During the night of February 3, 1942, took off from Fairfax Harbor off Port Moresby piloted by Captain S/Ldr F B Chapman, 1349 with co-pilot P/O N V Robertson, 400076.
-One of five Catalinas (this aircraft, A24-5, A24-3, A24-14, A24-17) that participated in a night bombing mission against Japanese shipping in Simpson Harbor off Rabaul.
+During the night of February 3, 1942, took off from Fairfax Harbor off Port Moresby piloted by Captain S/Ldr F B Chapman, 1349 with co-pilot P/O N V Robertson, 400076 on a night bombing mission against Japanese shipping in Simpson Harbor off Rabaul.
+The formation included five Catalinas: this aircraft, A24-5, A24-3, A24-14 and A24-17.
 Over the target, this Catalina was attacked by A5M4 Claudes of the Chitose Kokutai (operating in tandem with the searchlight crews).
 Afterwards, returned safely to Fairfax Harbor at 2028Z/3.

 Ross Smith adds: